-2.4 Combined Chair/CEO
+2.1.4 Combined Chair/Chief Executive

-LAPFF supports the separation of the roles of chair and chief Executive
+LAPFF supports the separation of the roles of chair and chief executive in all jurisdictions

 The role of the chair is distinct from that of the chief executive.
 The chair has responsibility for leading the board and for ensuring that the board runs effectively.
 The chair should also ensure effective communication with shareholders.
 Placing these responsibilities in the hands of the person responsible for running the company's business can lead to unfettered powers of decision.
-This arrangement can be particularly problematic in relation to succession planning, as loss of a joint chair/CEO (as happened to Total in 2014) can lead to an even greater leadership vacuum at a company than if a dedicated chair or dedicated CEO were to leave abruptly.
+This arrangement can be particularly problematic in relation to succession planning, as the loss of a joint chair/chief executive can lead to an even greater leadership vacuum at a company than if a dedicated chair or dedicated chief executive were to leave abruptly.